 One may find a variety of gauges for his 7-string guitar.
-There have been a debate among the guitarists whether to choose a particular gauge or not.
-Some of them prefer a specific guitar gauge while the others do not go with any specific guage.
+There has been a debate among guitarists whether to choose a particular gauge or not.
+Some of them prefer a specific guitar gauge while others do not go with any specific gauge.

 This is not a surprising factor for seasoned guitarists however you may find novice players confused about them.
-That’s a big questions that how you can choose a perfect gauge among the variety of gauges.
+That’s a big question how you can choose a perfect gauge among the variety of gauges?
 This article is all about it.

 7-string guitars are often used by guitar players who want to play a particular style of music or a genre of music.
 They can be used for jazz, rock, blues, country, and even heavy metal.
 There are different types of guitar gauges, and we’ll discuss the most popular ones here.

 The thickness of the high E string, which is calculated as 1/1000th of an inch, is referred to as the string gauge of an instrument.
 For instance, the high E string in a package of 10-gauge strings will possess a diameter of 0.010 inches.
 As with most electric instrumentalists, either 9 or 10 gauge, and for acoustic guitars, 12 gauge is the finest string gauge.

 Most guitar players would rather play with a thicker gauge.
 It is not because they don’t like thin strings.
 On the contrary, it is because thin strings are prone to breaking.
 This is why guitarists prefer thicker strings.